- About Us

 Preimplantation Genetic Diagnosis and Screening (PGD/PGS)

-The NYU Fertility Center is an internationally renowned leader in the application of preimplantation genetic diagnosis and preimplantation genetic screening, commonly referred to as PGD and PGS.
-These techniques were initiated by NYUFC Program Director, Jamie Grifo, MD, PhD who in 1992 conducted PGS that resulted in the first American baby born using these procedures.
+The Fertility Center at NYU Langone is an internationally renowned leader in the application of preimplantation genetic diagnosis and preimplantation genetic screening, commonly referred to as PGD and PGS.
+These techniques were initiated by NYULMC FC Program Director, Jamie Grifo, MD, PhD who in 1992 conducted PGS that resulted in the first American baby born using these procedures.

 PGD and PGS are terms used to describe testing an embryo for a specific genetic disease it is at risk of inheriting from the parents.
 PGD is generally the diagnosis of a single gene defect in the embryo for couples that have a single gene mutation and want to ensure that their offspring won’t carry the disease.
 Generally this group of patients has a 25 to 50% risk of transmitting a significant medical illness to their child.